 I have to admit that I am little nervous about publishing this blog, it shines a light on some areas that we need to improve on, but I feel too strongly about it to not share what I have learned, because lets face it the planet is more important than Lucy & Yak.
 We are not perfect, but we're honest and we're working on it.
 Only by learning and sharing can we truly change, so here goes....

 How did it happen?
 Cotton farming.
 It takes billions of gallons of water to grow and process cotton for the clothing industry.
 Enough water that the rivers feeding the sea no longer make it that far.
-All the water is used up, pesticides added that destroy life without discrimination.
-For the clothing industry.
+All the water is used up and pesticides are added that destroy life without discrimination.
+And all for the clothing industry.
 For us.
 But we didn't know.
-Well, now we know.
+Well, now we do.

 We are waking up to the impact of fast fashion on the environment, the people, the climate.
 The world.
 Our world.
-It doesn't have to be this way but it's easy not to notice when advertising makes us think we have can have a little something, now, that will make us feel good.
+It doesn't have to be this way but it's easy not to notice when advertising makes us think we have can have something right now that will make us feel good.
 For today at least.
 And then we can throw it away.
 60% of clothing bought in the UK ends up in the bin before it's lived in our wardrobes for a year.
-Turns out it didn't fit quite right, wasn't very good quality, wasn't really what we needed after all.
+Turns out it didn't fit quite right, wasn't very good quality or wasn't really what we needed after all.

 It can seem pretty gloomy looking at the environmental and human cost of this consumer society we are part of.
 But being part of it, we also have the opportunity to change it.
 We can vote with our feet.
 Stop the demand, change our choices, decide on something else.
 The first step is to get informed.
 Be empowered by knowledge.